 Oregon Tech's Institutional Review Board (IRB) reviews research projects that involve human subjects, to protect the right and welfare of individuals recruited to participate in research activities conducted under the auspices of the Oregon Institute of Technology.
 All research conducted by any Oregon Tech faculty member, staff member, or student using human subjects must have prior approval from the Oregon Tech IRB before the research is initiated.
-Additionally, all human subjects research at OIT is conducted subject to relevant federal guidelines and policies.
+Additionally, all human subjects research at Oregon Tech is conducted subject to relevant federal guidelines and policies.
 The IRB is a federally mandated body established under the US Department of Health and Human Services (DHHS) regulations for the protection of human subjects 45 CFR 46 (Protection of Human Subjects).
 Please contact the Oregon Tech IRB regarding animal subject research protocols as well.

 *Prior to submitting a new IRB application watch the three IRB training videos (found under IRB Application Forms on the IRB SharePoint) and read the entire IRB SharePoint home page.
 New IRB application submissions should include three forms (found under IRB Application Forms on the SharePoint): 1) the official IRB Application, 2) the IRB Application Supplemental Questions, and 3) the Oregon Tech IRB Consent Form.